-orecasts at the beginning of 2023 were quite pessimistic with rising volatility, persistent inflation and several economies threatened by recession.
+Forecasts at the beginning of 2024 were quite pessimistic with rising volatility, persistent inflation and several economies threatened by recession.
 However, economic revisions softened their stance over the past year.
-In the end, growth was moderate but positive and the vast majority of the world's economies avoided recession.
+In the end, growth was moderate but positive and most of the world's economies avoided recession.

-For 2024, most of the threats to the global economy persist at the beginning of the year.
+Most of the threats to the global economy in 2024 persist at the beginning of the year.
 Geopolitical risks are at least as high as in previous quarters, the effectiveness of monetary policies has not yet taken hold, and supply chain complexities remain at the same level.

-Our macroeconomic forecast for 2024 is for growth as in the previous year, however, slightly more moderate and we will not see an acceleration in growth until 2025.
+Our macroeconomic forecast for 2025 is for growth as in the previous year, however, slightly more moderate and we will not see an acceleration in growth until mid 2025.
 In this sense, most advanced economies will continue with adjustments, sacrificing growth in order to ensure competitiveness and more sustainable economic models.

-In this sense, we will still see adjustments in both demand and supply during 2024, which will lead to sectoral adjustments, both in the containment of company margins and in the increase in the number of insolvencies.
-In the same vein, it will be essential to observe the behaviour of the Central Banks to see if they consider that monetary policies have contributed to the expected adjustments and therefore favour the entry into a new Monetary cycle.
+We will still see adjustments in both demand and supply during 2025, which will lead to sectoral adjustments, both in the containment of company margins and in the increase in the number of insolvencies.
+In the same vein, it will be essential to observe the behaviour of the Central Banks to see if they consider that monetary policies have contributed to the expected adjustments and therefore favour the entry into a new monetary cycle.